 Process change orders STAT

 Change orders are just all in a day’s work of a contractor.
+From rental renovations and home improvement projects to working on commercial buildings, change orders are common and to be expected.
 However, when they’re not addressed and processed quickly, they can take up more resources than they could have.
 Situations change, and you can also get a client that changes their mind at the blowing of a breeze.

 Process the change order before it becomes a full-blown claim.
 You can bill for the change order quicker — and collect faster.